hwayne/learntla-v2/docs/beginner/functions.rst

 This is in "expanded form": ``x :> y`` is the single-valued function mapping x to y (so ``[s \in {x} |-> y]``), and ``@@`` merges two functions.
 If the two functions share a key, then ``@@`` **keeps the value on the left**.

+.. todo:: {CONTENT} show how this gives us ssequences and structs